google/grr-doc/investigating-with-grr/hunts/starting.md

 ### Manual Hunt Creation ###

-You can create a new Hunt in the Hunt Manager section of the UI.
+You can create a new Hunt in the Hunts section of the UI.
 To create a Hunt:

 1. Click the + button